reconbug/dotfiles-3/README.md

     ~/projects/dotfiles/scripts/setup-devtools.bash
     ```

+5. restart your shell as required by `asdf`

-5. run the `setup-devtools.bash` script again (this is because `asdf` requires a shell restart to take effect.
-The script accounts for re-running)
+6. run the `setup-devtools.bash` script again (The script accounts for re-running)

     ```shell
     ~/projects/dotfiles/scripts/setup-devtools.bash